-There are four types of programs/services available for international graduate students at Bentley University: orientation programs, transitional courses, academic & professional development workshops, and language support services.
+These programs/services are available for international graduate students at Bentley University: orientation programs, transitional courses, and language support services.

 Center for International Students and Scholars (CISS): The Center for International Students and Scholars (CISS) team helps international students obtain the proper paperwork needed to study, conduct research and work in the United States.
 Their office can assist with visa advising, immigration documents and offers cultural adjustment and intercultural programs.
 Find out more information here: Center for International Students and Scholars.

 Transitional Courses – are acculturation courses that combine English language support with academic content.
 These programs offered each summer. (*fee based)

 Academic Edge Program*: is a series of online flexible assignments targeted specifically to help our international grads practice their English skills during the spring and summer months.
 Academic Edge is neither a class nor an intensive session, but is a great starting point for English practice.
 Visit their page here: Academic Edge Program

 Language Support Services – one-on-one services offered to students throughout the year.